siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 Processing triggers for man-db (2.8.5-2) ...
 ~~~

 In the last case, the configuration files are not removed from the system; they can be reused in a later reinstallation of the program package (in the example: gaim).
-If the configuration files should also be removed, then the following call is needed:
+If the configuration files should also be removed, then the call **`apt purge funtools`** is needed.

-**`apt purge funtools`**

 This will also remove the configuration files.
 In case you want to see if configuration files of already removed programs are still on the system, you can easily get a result with `dpkg`: